cloverfield-tools/universal-react-boilerplate/README.md

 * Typical Node applications are not written using AMD modules or Bower, so sharing code becomes more complicated when you author with AMD.
 * Bower modules frequently assume they're running in a browser environment and do things that don't make any sense in the server environment.
 * Typical AMD apps default to asynchronously loading all the modules.
 That's bad for performance.
 See below.
 * 2010 called.
 They want you to know that AMD was always intended to be a temporary hack until something better came along.
 Something better has come along.
-Welcome to the Isomorphic future. ;)
+Welcome to the universal future. ;)

 ### The problem with AMD's async loading default